farcitoast/pokemon_tournament/README.md

 </td></tr>
 </table>

 3. **Best-of-3 playoffs**: best-of-3 knockout phase, the pairings are shown below for 8 players.
 Players MUST use one single team of 10 pokémons throughout the whole playoffs; before each battle, each player will choose the designated 6 pokémons.
 There might be up to 2 legendaries in the team of 10 pokémons, but there can be only one among the 6 pokémons selected for a battle.
+Moves, EVs, IVs, Natures, Items, Abilities etc. can no longer be modified once the playoffs start.
 <!-- <img src="https://www.interbasket.net/wp-content/uploads/6-team-bracket-1024x724.jpg" width="600"> -->
 <img src="img/playoffs-brackets.png" width="600">
 <!-- <img src="https://www.interbasket.net/wp-content/uploads/8-team-single-elimination-bracket-seeded-1024x685.jpg" width="600"> -->